siavava/portfolio/content/projects/ml/ml-ridge-lasso.md

 model complexity: $\lambda = 0$ recovers plain least squares, and larger
 $\lambda$ shrinks the coefficients further toward zero.

-**Why lasso zeros coefficients and ridge does not.** Each penalized objective has an equivalent constrained form: minimize the squared error subject to $\lVert \mathbf{w} \rVert \le t$, with $t$ set by $\lambda$.
+Whether a penalty zeros coefficients comes down to the geometry of its constraint region.
+Each penalized objective has an equivalent constrained
+form: minimize the squared error subject to $\lVert \mathbf{w} \rVert \le t$, with $t$ set by $\lambda$.
 The squared-error term draws elliptical contours around the unconstrained least-squares solution, and the fit is the point where the